handsontable/handsontable/docs/content/guides/columns/column-filter.md

 You can reduce the size of your bundle by importing and registering only the [modules](@/guides/tools-and-building/modules.md) that you need.

-To use sorting, you need only the following modules:
+To use filtering, you need only the following modules:

 - The [base module](@/guides/tools-and-building/modules.md#import-the-base-module)
 - The [`DropdownMenu`](@/api/dropdownMenu.md) module